 Ventfort Hall Mansion & Gilded Age Museum

 This magnificent Berkshire “Cottage”, rescued from demolition, has undergone substantial restoration to return the mansion and grounds to their days of splendor.
-The property has a fascinating history, beginning with a connection to the Civil War hero Col. Robert Gould Shaw, who led the first African American regiment of the Union Army.
-Ventfort Hall is also familiar to many as the exterior set for the Academy Award-winning film The Cider House Rules.
+The Ventfort Hall Mansion property has a fascinating history, beginning with a connection to the Civil War hero Col. Robert Gould Shaw, who led the first African American regiment of the Union Army.
+It is also familiar to many as the exterior set for the Academy Award-winning film The Cider House Rules.
 Built in 1893 by Sarah Morgan, sister of the financier J.P.
 Morgan, the building went through a number of incarnations before opening to the public as a museum and performance venue.

 Hours: Monday through Friday 10:00am to 5:00pm, Saturday & Sunday 10:00am to 3:00pm.
 Guided Tours on the hour.